Sunday’s NFL Transactions | Federal News Network

 MIAMI DOLPHINS — Acquired LB Vince Biegel from New Orleans for LB Kiko Alonso.
 Acquired a 2020 and 2021 first-round draft pick, a 2021 second-round draft pick, CB Johnson Bademosi and OT Julien Davenport from Houston for OT Laremy Tunsil, WR Kenny Stills, a 2020 fourth-round draft pick and a 2021 sixth-round draft pick.
 Claimed LB Trent Harris and CB Ken Webster off waivers from New England, LB Deon Lacey off waivers from Buffalo, DE Avery Moss off waivers from the New York Giants and S Steven Parker off waivers from the Los Angeles Rams.
 Waived LB Terrill Hanks, S Montre Hartage, TE Chris Myarick, OT Zach Sterup and DT Adolphus Washington.

-MINNESOTA VIKINGS — Signed RB Khari Blasingame, QB Jake Browning, OT Aviante Collins, DE Stacy Keely, DB Nate Meadors, WR Dillon Mitchell, LB Cameron Smith and LB Devante Downs to the practice squad.
+MINNESOTA VIKINGS — Signed P Britton Colquitt.
+Signed RB Khari Blasingame, QB Jake Browning, OT Aviante Collins, DE Stacy Keely, DB Nate Meadors, WR Dillon Mitchell, LB Cameron Smith , K Chase McLaughlin and LB Devante Downs to the practice squad.
+Waved P Matt Wile.

 NEW ENGLAND PATRIOTS — Traded DB Keion Crossen to Houston for undisclosed compensation.
 Signed TE Stephen Anderson, LB Terez Hall, FB Jakob Johnson, DL Ufomba Kamalu, LB Calvin Munson, OL Dan Skipper, OL Tyree St. Louis and DL Nick Thurman to the practice squad.